cockroachdb/docs/_includes/v21.2/orchestration/kubernetes-remove-nodes-helm.md

 Before removing a node from your cluster, you must first decommission the node.
 This lets a node finish in-flight requests, rejects any new requests, and transfers all range replicas and range leases off the node.

 {{site.data.alerts.callout_danger}}
 If you remove nodes without first telling CockroachDB to decommission them, you may cause data or even cluster unavailability.
-For more details about how this works and what to consider before removing nodes, see [Decommission Nodes](remove-nodes.html).
+For more details about how this works and what to consider before removing nodes, see [Prepare for graceful shutdown](node-shutdown.html?filters=decommission#prepare-for-graceful-shutdown).
 {{site.data.alerts.end}}

 1. Use the [`cockroach node status`](cockroach-node.html) command to get the internal IDs of nodes.
 For example, if you followed the steps in [Deploy CockroachDB with Kubernetes](deploy-cockroachdb-with-kubernetes.html#step-3-use-the-built-in-sql-client) to launch a secure client pod, get a shell into the `cockroachdb-client-secure` pod: